 Dice an onion and sauté it in olive oil in a large skillet or dutch oven until just translucent.
 Stir occasionally (you can cut up your nettles while it cooks if you like).

 Wearing your gloves, place your fresh nettles on a large cutting board.
-You can use the top 6-8 leaves and stems.
+You can use the top 6 to 8 leaves and stems.
 (Lower leaves can also be used, but remove the stems from further down, as they tend to be tough even when cooked.)